Dr Lotte Hughes: Principal Investigator (formerly of The Open University)

 Former Board Members

-Dr. Annika Mombauer – Senior Lecturer in Modern European History at the OU and Associate Dean (Research) for the Arts Faculty.
+Dr. Annika Mombauer – Senior Lecturer in Modern European History at the OU and former Associate Dean (Research) for the Arts Faculty.